-Alkalinity (mg/L as CaCO3) Target pH

-0-60 5.5

->60-120 6.3

->120-240 7.0

->240 7.5

-- 3. For waters with alkalinities of less than 60 mg/L for which addition of small amounts of alum or equivalent addition of iron coagulant drives the pH below 5.5 before significant TOC removal occurs, the system must add necessary chemicals to maintain the pH between 5.3 and 5.7 in samples until the TOC removal of 0.3 mg/L per 10 mg/L alum added (or equivalent addition of iron coagulant) is reached. - 4.
-The system may operate at any coagulant dose or pH necessary (consistent with other rules in 567-Chapters 41 through 43) to achieve the minimum TOC percent removal approved under 43.6(3) "b"(3). - 5.
-If the TOC removal is consistently less than 0.3 mg/L of TOC per 10 mg/L of incremental alum dose at all dosages of alum (or equivalent addition of iron coagulant), the water is deemed to contain TOC not amenable to enhanced coagulation.
-The system may then apply to the department for a waiver of enhanced coagulation requirements. - c.
-Compliance calculations. - (1) SW or IGW systems other than those identified in 43.6(3) "a"(2) or (3) must comply with requirements in 43.6(3) "b"(2) or (3).
-Systems must calculate compliance quarterly, beginning after the system has collected 12 months of data, by determining an annual average using the following method: - 1.
-Step 1: Determine actual monthly TOC percent removal using the following equation, to two decimal places:
+3. For waters with alkalinities of less than 60 mg/L for which addition of small amounts of alum or equivalent addition of iron coagulant drives the pH below 5.5 before significant TOC removal occurs, a system must add necessary chemicals to maintain the pH between 5.3 and 5.7 in samples until the TOC removal of 0.3 mg/L per 10 mg/L alum added (or equivalent addition of iron coagulant) is reached.

+4. A system may operate at any coagulant dose or pH necessary (consistent with department rules) to achieve the minimum TOC percent removal approved under 43.6(3) "b"(3).

+5. If the TOC removal is consistently less than 0.3 mg/L of TOC per 10 mg/L of incremental alum dose at all dosages of alum (or equivalent addition of iron coagulant), the water is deemed to contain TOC not amenable to enhanced coagulation.
+The system may then apply to the department for a waiver of enhanced coagulation requirements.

+c.
+Compliance calculations.

+(1) SW or IGW systems other than those identified in 43.6(3) "a"(2) or 43.6(3) "a"(3) must comply with requirements in 43.6(3) "b"(2) or 43.6(3) "b"(3).
+Systems must calculate compliance quarterly, beginning after the collection of 12 months of data, by determining an annual average using the following method:

+1. Step 1: Determine actual monthly TOC percent removal using the following equation, to two decimal places:

-Actual monthly TOC percent removal = 1 - $$\left(\frac{\text{treated water TOC}}{\text{source water TOC}}\right) \times 100$$
+Actual monthly TOC percent removal = $1 - \left(\frac{\text{treated water TOC}}{\text{source water TOC}}\right) \times 100$

-- 2. Step 2: Determine the required monthly TOC percent removal from either 43.6(3) "b" (2) or (3). - 3.
-Step 3: Divide the "actual monthly TOC percent removal" value (from Step 1) by the "required monthly TOC percent removal" value (from Step 2).
+2. Step 2: Determine the required monthly TOC percent removal from either 43.6(3) "b"(2) or 43.6(3) "b"(3).

+3. Step 3: Divide the "actual monthly TOC percent removal" value (from Step 1) by the "required monthly TOC percent removal" value (from Step 2).
 Determine this value for each of the last 12 months.